 How important is sex to a man in a relationship?

-The male perspective on sex is markedly different from that of women.
+When push comes to shove, the male perspective on sex is markedly different from that of women.
 In any relationship, understanding your partner’s sexual feelings, expectations and fantasies is crucial for a fulfilling sex life.
 However, if you’re in a heterosexual relationship, you cannot possibly relate to your partner’s views on the matter.

 But you can always make an effort to understand how important is sex to a man in a relationship and why:

 - Sex is physical: For men, sex is physical.
 This means that their desire is fueled by the testosterone rush in the body, which drives their need for sexual expression.
-That’s why for some men, sexual urges can be hard to control.
+That’s why for some men, sexual urges can be hard to control

 - Sex is hunger: Sex is a biological need, and it is far more pronounced in the case of men.
 They crave it just the way people crave their favorite food or dessert.
-When that craving takes hold in their mind, they cannot shake it off unless they’ve satiated it.
+When that craving takes hold in their mind, they cannot shake it off unless they’ve satiated it

 - Sex is linked to relationship circumstances: It’s a misnomer that men are always ready for some action.
 On the contrary, their sexual urges are governed by and reflect the circumstances of the relationship.
 For instance, constant fighting or a strained relationship with his partner can kill a man’s sex drive